 Take the time to research every employer's organization and customize your cover letter to fit the position.
 Personalize each letter with a real person’s name.
 Such personalization would increase the retention of your application.

 The Portugal cover letter is an integral part of your job applications.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.

 Often the Portugal cover letter is more useful to employers than the accompanying CV because they refer mainly to the past time with exception of your present job.
 Recruiters and employers are interested mostly in the future of companies and organizations they represent.

 The use of job application forms is widespread in Portugal.
 There is a large difference between job application forms.
 Some are very standard, while others ask more open questions about previous practical experiences.
 Pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.

 Portugal cover letters in simple and conventional style are usually typed on one A4 format page.
 Handwritten cover letters are commonly used for speculative applications and for a senior appointment.
 Employers often use graphology in the selection for a senior appointment.

 Begin your Portugal cover letter with your name, nationality and contact information including your address, phone/fax and e-mail.
 Often cover letters and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

 Explain what you have done before and why you respond to the vacancy.
 Try to emphasize the qualifications, skills and experience that make you a suitable candidate for the job.